constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 but in some conditions, the query execution time can be increased.
-In the [literature](#literature_review_P2P_caching), there are contributions on the topic of P2P caching, but from my knowledge, none engage with the problem of LTQP and its particularities, such as long execution time, exploration of multiple sources, and difficulty for completeness, which may change the conclusion of the caching and network strategy.
+In the [literature](#literature_review_P2P_caching), there are contributions on the topic of P2P caching, but from my knowledge, none engage with the problem of LTQP and its particularities, such as long execution time, exploration of multiple sources, and difficulty in attaining completeness, which may change the conclusion of the caching and network strategy.
 Additionally, in environments like Solid, privacy is an additional consideration for caching [](cite:cites 10.1145/2413176.2413215).
 It has to be considered that a mechanism to incentivize reciprocity is necessary to ensure fairness and the good functioning of the system.